ibragimovscode1/ibragimovscode1/README.md

 - 🌱 I’m currently learning **Swift , UIKit, SwiftUI**

-- 👨🏻‍💻 If you are new to iOS development, you can read this article.
+- 👨🏻‍💻 If you interested in iOS development, you can read this article.
 [100 Days of Swift Fundamentals](https://github.com/ibragimovscode1/100DaysOfSwift)

 - 💬 Ask me about ****